chb/indivo_server/doc/sphinx/source/api-reference.rst

 .. http:get:: /records/{RECORD_ID}/documents/{DOCUMENT_ID}/rels/{REL}/

+   Get all documents related to the passed document_id by a relation of the passed relation-type.

    :shortname: get_documents_by_rel
    :accesscontrol: A user app with access to the record, or a principal in full control of the record